Erath County, Texas

 Erath County (/ˈiːræθ/) is a county in the U.S. state of Texas.
 According to the United States Census bureau, its population was 42,545 in 2020.
 The county seat is Stephenville.
 The county is named for George Bernard Erath, an early surveyor and a soldier at the Battle of San Jacinto.

-Erath County is included in the Stephenville, Texas, Micropolitan Statistical Area.
+Erath County is included in the Stephenville, Texas, micropolitan statistical area.

 Erath County contains two of North America's largest renewable natural gas plants.
 The largest is at Huckabay Ridge, near Stephenville.
 The second-largest is outside Dublin at Rio Leche Estates.

 History

 Native Americans

 Caddo tribe Anadarko villages were scattered along the Trinity and Brazos Rivers.
 French explorer Jean-Baptiste Bénard de la Harpe developed camaraderie among the Anadarko in 1719 when he established Fort Saint Louis de los Cadodaquious.
-The Anadarko became entangled with the French battles with the Spanish and later the Anglos and suffered the consequences, including diseases to which they had no immunity.
+The Anadarko became entangled with the French battles with the Spanish and later the Anglos and suffered the consequences, including diseases to which they had low immunity.
 By 1860, these tribes moved to Oklahoma.
 Erath County falls into Comancheria and found itself raided by Comanches until their removal to Oklahoma after 1875.

 County established and growth

-Erath County was formed from Bosque and Coryell counties in 1856 and named for George Bernard Erath, one of the area's original surveyors.
+Erath County was formed from Bosque and Coryell Counties in 1856 and named for George Bernard Erath, one of the area's original surveyors.
 In 1856, John M. Stephen offered to donate land for a townsite.
 It was named Stephenville after him and became the county seat.

 Jones Barbee founded the community of Dublin in 1854.
-His children were the first citizens to be buried in Erath County in the community of Edna Hill, in Southern Erath.
+His children were the first citizens to be buried in Erath County in the community of Edna Hill, in southern Erath.
 Barbee Cemetery is named after him.
 Jones traveled with his wife and children across the country from North Carolina.
 He is the grandson of Christopher "Old Kit" Barbee, North Carolina's wealthiest landowner and the largest land donor for the University of North Carolina at Chapel Hill.
-Barbee served as board president; a bronze statue of him is in the university.
+Barbee served as board president; a bronze statue of him is at the university.
 Jones had many children who went on to populate the county, with names such as Barbee, White, Durham, and Brambeletts.
-Some of his great-grandchildren still live in the community.
-His great-great-great-granddaughter, Carolina, lives on his land today in Edna Hill and is the sixth generation to continually live on his old homestead.
-Her children are the seventh.
-The families of other early settlers also remain there.
 Dublin later became famous as the early boyhood home of the PGA, U.S. Open and Masters golf champion Ben Hogan.

-In 1857, thirty pioneers settled in the county, led by George Erath.
-The group included brothers William F. and John M. Stephen and a black family whose name and fate is unknown.
+In 1857, about 30 pioneers settled in the county, led by George Erath.
+The group included brothers William F. and John M. Stephen and a black family whose name and fate are unknown.